Helperbird/website/src/pages/features/reword-and-simplify-websites.md

 url: features/reword-and-simplify-websites/
 ---

+## About This Feature

-Helperbird's Reword and Simplify feature empowers users to adjust the complexity of the text on web pages to better suit their reading level.
-Whether you're looking to simplify academic papers, news articles, or any web content, this feature has got you covered.
+Helperbird's Reword and Simplify feature helps you adjust the complexity of text on web pages to better match your reading level.
+Whether you need to simplify academic papers, news articles, or any web content, this feature makes it easier to understand.

-You can choose between different reading age levels, making it a flexible tool for improving reading comprehension or aiding in language acquisition.
+You can choose different reading levels, making it a great tool for improving reading comprehension or learning a new language.

-Ideal for students, ESL learners, and anyone looking to simplify complex jargon or text.
+Ideal for students, ESL learners, and anyone who wants to simplify complex text.

 ## Benefits

-Using the Reword and Simplify feature can offer multiple advantages, such as:
+Using the Reword and Simplify feature offers many benefits:

-- Simplifying complex sentences for easier comprehension.
+- Makes complex sentences easier to understand.
-- Adjusting the reading age to fit different audiences, from children to adults.
+- Adjusts reading level for different audiences, from children to adults.
-- Aiding in the language learning process by adjusting text complexity.
+- Helps with language learning by adjusting text complexity.
-- Helping people with cognitive challenges or language barriers understand web content more easily.
+- Assists people with cognitive challenges or language barriers to understand web content more easily.

 ## Features

-- Pick from a range of reading age levels to adjust text complexity.
+- Choose from a range of reading levels to adjust text complexity.
-- Real-time text modification for quick and easy comprehension.
+- Real-time text modification for quick and easy understanding.
-- Seamless integration with other Helperbird features for an enhanced reading experience.
+- Seamless integration with other Helperbird features for a better reading experience.
-- Toggle feature on or off as needed.
+- Turn the feature on or off as needed.

 ## Is This a Free Feature?

-Yes and no. The basic version of the feature is available to all users for free.
-However, for an expanded range of reading age options and the ability to use this feature on any website, an upgrade to the premium version is required.
+Yes and no. The basic version of the feature is free for all users.
+However, for more reading level options and the ability to use this feature on any website, an upgrade to the premium version is required.